What is the full form of BAMS?

 - This examination is now mandatory for admission to many medical courses, including BAMS.

-- After scores are obtained in the NEET, there will be centrally controlled counselling that will decide your location of the college based on your achievement.
+- After scores are obtained in the NEET, there will be centrally controlled counselling that will decide your location of the college based on your scores

 - Colleges may then perform a personal interview round to evaluate the students further.